Miguel Vargas Player Props: Dodgers vs. Rockies

-Miguel Vargas -- .032 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Colorado Rockies, with Connor Seabold on the hill, on June 27 at 8:40 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.032 batting average in his past 10 games), battle starter Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Astros.
+He had a hitless performance in his most recent game (0-for-1) against the Astros.

 Miguel Vargas Game Info & Props vs. the Rockies